-At December 31, 2022 and 2021, inventory consisted of the following:
+At December 31, 2023 and 2022, inventory consisted of the following:

 December 31,

-2022 2022 2022 2021
+2023 2022

-Raw materials \$ 167,135 \$ 90,552
+Raw materials \$ 235,062 \$ 167,135

-Work-in-process 79,126 35,840
+Work-in-process 81,438 79,126

-Finished goods 146,911 91,724
+Finished goods 228,895 146,911

-Total inventory \$ 393,172 \$ 218,116
+Total inventory \$ 545,395 \$ 393,172

-Inventories are stated at the lower of cost or net realizable value on a moving weighted average basis.
-At December 31, 2022 and December 31, 2021, the value of finished goods inventory, which is comprised of first-tools at customer physical locations, for which customers were contractually obligated to take ownership upon acceptance, totaled \$123,169 and \$71,889, respectively.
+At December 31, 2023 and December 31, 2022, the value of finished goods inventory, which is comprised of first-tools at customer physical locations, for which customers were contractually obligated to take ownership upon acceptance, totaled \$123,390 and \$123,169, respectively.

-The \$119,869 increase in raw materials and work-in-process inventory at December 31, 2022 compared to December 31, 2021 was due to additional purchase of supplies to support a higher level of expected total shipments for the next several quarters, and to reduce the risk of supply chain delays to meet anticipated customer demand for the Company's products.
-The \$55,187 increase in finished goods inventory at December 31, 2022 compared to December 31, 2021 primarily reflects a higher value of first-tools under evaluation by existing or prospective customers, due to shipments made, net of customer acceptances during the period.
+The \$70,239 increase in raw materials and work-in-process inventory at December 31, 2023 compared to December 31, 2022 was due to additional purchase of supplies to support a higher level of expected total shipments for the next several quarters, and to reduce the risk of supply chain delays to meet anticipated customer demand for the Company's products.
+The \$81,984 increase in finished goods inventory at December 31, 2023 compared to December 31, 2022 reflects a higher value of completed tools at the Company's facilities, and a higher value of first-tools under evaluation by existing or prospective customers, due to shipments made, net of customer acceptances during the period.

-The Company's products each require a certain degree of customization, and the substantial majority of the work-in-process inventory and finished goods inventory is built to meet a specific customer order for repeat shipment of first tool delivery.
-At the end of each period, the Company assesses the status of each item in work-in-process and finished goods and inventory.
+The Company's products each require a certain degree of customization, and the substantial majority of the work-in-process inventory and finished goods inventory is built to meet a specific customer order for repeat shipment or first tool delivery.
+At the end of each period, the Company assesses the status of each item in work-in-process and finished goods inventory.
 The Company recognizes a loss or impairment if in management's judgement the inventory cannot be sold or used for production, if it has been damaged or should be considered as obsolete, or if the net realizable value is lower than the cost.

 At the end of each period, the Company also assesses the status of its raw materials.
-The Company recognizes a loss or impairment for any raw materials aged more than three years for which the Company determines it is not likely to be used in future production.
+The Company recognizes a loss or impairment for any raw materials aged more than three years.
 The three-year aging is based on the Company's assessment of technology change, its requirement to maintain stock for warranty coverage, and other factors.

-During the years ended December 31, 2022 and December 31, 2021, inventory write-downs of \$2,248 and \$75 were recognized in cost of revenue, respectively.
+During the years ended December 31, 2023, 2022, and 2021, provision for inventory of \$575, \$2,248, and \$75 were recognized in cost of revenue, respectively.
+Write-downs were due to an internal assessment that certain inventory could not be sold or used for production due to damage or obsolescence.